meco-group/omg-tools/readme.md

 With the toolbox it is possible to save your simulation results in Tikz format.
 This functionality uses the following script: [matplotlib2tikz](https://github.com/nschloe/matplotlib2tikz).
 To install the toolbox itself, run the following command in the root directory of this repository: `sudo python setup.py install`

-## How to start?
+## Examples
-The best way to get started with the toolbox is by studying a simple example.
-Below you find the code for the most elementary example.
-If you want to know more, check the examples directory.
-Here you find a simple tutorial example which provides a documented overview of the basic functionality of the toolbox, together with some more advanced examples.
+### Elementary example

-## Elementary example
+The code example below illustrates the basic functionality of the toolbox in order to steer a holonomic vehicle from an initial to terminal pose.

 ```python
 from motionplanning import *